kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 automation are referred to as Operation and Control Networks (OCNs) for convenience.
-This document describes using DetNet to enable OCN applications since they provide mechanisms for guaranteed delay aware packet delivery, reliability, and for packet loss mitigation.
+This document describes using DetNet to enable OCN applications since they provide mechanisms for guaranteed delay aware packet delivery, reliability, and packet loss mitigation.

 This document defines the interface between an OCN application and the DetNet framework. i.e., using DetNet services for communication between the